Subscribers to my substack get top tips from the episode. Click on this button to subscribe and join my community.

 April 8, 2025

-What do you think of this episode?
-Do you have any topics you'd like me to cover?
-In psychology, the term "identity" is most commonly used to describe the distinctive qualities or traits that make an individual unique.
+Ask Rachel anything In psychology, the term "identity" is most commonly used to describe the distinctive qualities or traits that make an individual unique.
 Identities are strongly associated with self-esteem, and individuality and - for a teenager - forming their identity is a crucial job.
 It's been over two years since I created the first episode looking at the topic of identity formation.
-In this episode I h…
+In this episode I have pulled material from the orginal discussion, and brought in Sus…

 Listen to the Episode